-During our recent webinar How to Simplify State and Local Government Incident Management, we took a poll – and we discovered that two thirds of the respondents didn’t have a fully documented plan!
+We took a poll during our recent webinar, How to Simplify State and Local Government Incident Management.
+We discovered that two-thirds of the respondents didn’t have a fully documented plan!

-An incident management plan is the foundation of your program and will help you assess incidents to determine the potential risks and impact to your systems and controls.
-For instance, it will help you answer: Will a threat impact a single site or multiple facilities?
-Will any data be impacted and, if so, are there any government or regulatory organizations you will need to notify?
+An incident management plan is the foundation of your program and will help you assess incidents to determine the potential risks and impacts to your systems and controls.
+For instance, it will help you answer the question: Will a threat impact a single site or multiple facilities?
+Will any data be impacted, and if so, are there any government or regulatory organizations you will need to notify?
 How will you measure the full scope of impact?

-A fully documented incident response plan, along with a GRC tool to help you track all the activities related to the management of incidents, will help ensure that if and when you’re under the pressure of an incident, you can make the correct decisions and take the appropriate actions to bring the situation back under control quickly and with as little disruption to day-to-day activities as possible.
+A fully documented incident response plan will help ensure that if and when you’re under the pressure of an incident, you can make the correct decisions and take the appropriate actions to bring the situation back under control quickly and with as little disruption to day-to-day activities as possible.

 2. No Defined Roles

-It’s important that everyone involved in an incident response knows in advance who will be coordinating communication with the various stakeholders and how they will be sharing updates.
-Also, you will want to identify who will be managing incident activities, as well as capturing data and evidence as appropriate.
+Everyone involved in an incident response must know who will be coordinating communication with the various stakeholders and how they will share updates.
+Also, you will want to identify who will manage incident activities and capture data and evidence as appropriate.

 3. No Review Cycle

 Your incident management plan should be a living document, not a “one and done” item that is reviewed once and then put on a shelf somewhere, never to be looked at again.
-By including regular reviews as part of your incident management plan, you’ll be able to identify new opportunities for improvement, as well as emerging threats, and make updates as appropriate.
+By including regular reviews as part of your incident management plan, you’ll be able to identify new opportunities for improvement and emerging threats and make updates as appropriate.

-At the very least, you should be testing your general plan once a year and specific components to your plan more often.
-For example, you can institute a quarterly test that rotates between your organization’s various businesses, teams or siloes.
+At the very least, you should test your general plan once a year and specific components more often.
+For example, you can institute a quarterly test that rotates between your organization’s various businesses, teams, or siloes.

-Running an incident management program means you must be able to effectively assess incidents to determine the impact to your systems, risks and controls.
+Running an incident management program means you must be able to effectively assess incidents to determine the impact on your systems, risks, and controls.
 To do this well, you need an incident management plan that aligns with your overall GRC program and infosec policies, clearly defines team roles and responsibilities, and is regularly reviewed to identify opportunities for improvement.